 International Storytime Series

-Term 2 Activity Time
+Term 4 Activity Time schedule

-You can visit the Books Moove Me cow on the mezzanine bridge, just before the entrance to The Place.
+You can visit the Books Moove Me cow on the mezzanine bridge, just before the entrance to The Story Place.
 Find out more about the cow here.

 The Book Totem

 The Book Totem was created during the summer school holidays at the beginning of 2009 by local sculptor Graham Hay.
 It is firmly bolted to the floor and has a steel pole running through the middle of it, so it is safe.

 The books used were discarded from public libraries and were turned into art.
 Children selected the books they wanted to use in the sculpture.